nf-core/website/markdown/developers/guidelines.md

 If you're thinking of adding a new pipeline to nf-core, please read the documentation about [adding a new pipeline](/developers/adding_pipelines).

-## Workflow size
+## Workflow size and specificity

 We aim to have a _"not too big, not too small"_ rule with nf-core pipelines.
-This is a little fuzzy, but as a rule of thumb workflows should contain at least three different processes and be simple enough to run that a new user can realistically run the pipeline after spending ten minutes reading the docs.
+This is deliberately fuzzy, but as a rule of thumb workflows should contain at least three different processes and be simple enough to run that a new user can realistically run the pipeline after spending ten minutes reading the docs.
+Pipelines should be general enough to be of use to multiple groups and research projects, but comprehensive enough to cover most steps in a typical analysis.

+Different pipelines should not overlap one another too much.
+For example, having multiple choices for tools and parameters to do the same tasks should be contained in a single pipeline with varying parameters.
+However, if the purpose of the pipeline tasks and results are different, then this should be a separate pipeline.

+The above instructions are subject to interpretation and specific scenarios.
+If in doubt, please ask the community for feedback on [Slack](https://nf-co.re/join/slack).

 ## Minimum requirements